franiglesias/legacy-testing-kata/readme.md

 Then, run composer:

 ```
 composer install
 ```

 This will install PHPUnit.
-PSR4 autoload for the `QuoteBot` namespace and `lib` folder is loaded via classmap.
+PSR4 autoload for the `QuoteBot` namespace and `lib` folder uses classmap.

-And then, execute the run.php script to see how this program works (to say something):
+Finally, execute the run.php script to see how this program works (to say something):

 ```
 php run.php
 ```

 Or use the IDE facilities to run.

 **Important note:** you must not touch the `lib` folder, given it is considered a vendor.

-## Notes on practicing this kata inside docker
+## Notes on practicing this kata using docker

 Start containers.
 First time docker needs to download images, so it could take a while.